MrBeee/roll/Readme.md

 On 8 Feb 2024, the first release of Roll has been published on [GitHub](https://github.com/MrBeee/roll)

+As of version 3.3.3 Roll is no longer considered an experimental plugin

-Currently, there is still some functionality left to be added.
+But there is still some functionality left to be added.
 See 'To Do' section.

 See the 'Changelog' for already implemented functionality

 Any [Issues](https://github.com/MrBeee/roll/issues) or [pull requests](https://github.com/MrBeee/roll/pulls) can be raised through the GitHub repository

-As of QGIS V3.32 High DPI UI scaling issues have arisen.
-See the following discussion on GitHub [here](https://github.com/qgis/QGIS/issues/53898).

-A solution for High DPI monitors has been proposed, that is also shown under the help menu in Roll

 #### 6	Changelog

+- 2024-07/24 (0.3.3) Interface with QGIS improved.
+Display active / inactive points separately.
+Fixed rasterio CRS bug
 - 2024-07/08 (0.3.2) Geometry creation from templates now runs significantly faster.
 Fixed some bugs in Land Survey Wizard
 - 2024-06-02 (0.3.1) Created a 'display' menu.
 This allows for closing the display pane, when using *smallish* full HD displays.
 Fixed some bugs
 - 2024-05-27 (0.3.0) reduced minimal width of Geometry & SPS tables, in order to make working with a *smallish* full HD (1920x1080) screen easier.